 Bicarbonate soda/baking soda

 Together bicarb soda and vinegar are a great combination for cleaning the shower, around the basin taps, the oven, really almost everywhere.
-I keep my bicarb in a powdered sugar shaker, which I purchased from Spotlight, but you can get them at most homeware stores.
-Shake out required amount onto the surface, then spray on vinegar; allow to sit for a few minutes before wiping away.
+I keep my bicarb in a powdered sugar shaker, available in my shop.
+Shake out the required amount onto the surface, then spray on vinegar; allow to sit for a few minutes before wiping away.

 Read more: My homemade carpet cleaner.